Reed-CompBio/spras/docs/tutorial/beginner.rst

    SPRAS has additional files and directories to use during runs.
 However, for most users, and for the purposes of this tutorial, it isn't necessary to fully understand them.

-2.4 Running SPRAS with More Parameter Combinations
+2.4 Running SPRAS with more parameter combinations
 ---------------------------------------------------

 In the beginner.yaml configuration file, uncomment the run2 section under pathlinker so it looks like: